October 23, 2022

 Lifestyle factors can have a significant effect on how long menopause lasts.
 By understanding your body, you will be in a better place to take care of it.
 As you transition through life, looking after yourself will always be a good decision.
 Treat yourself with kindness.

-I hope that you have a super day!
+I hope that you have a great day!

 Author